sgbasaraner/xamarin-docs.tr-tr/docs/essentials/geolocation.md

 }
 ```

-## <a name="geolocation-accuracy"></a>Coğrafi konuma doğruluğu
+## <a name="geolocation-accuracy"></a>Coğrafi konum doğruluğu

-Aşağıdaki tabloda, her platform doğruluğu özetlenmektedir:
+Aşağıdaki tabloda, her platformun doğruluğu özetlenmektedir:

 ### <a name="lowest"></a>En düşük